MinhVuong2000/LLMReasonCert/README.md

 ---
 ## Citation
-If you find this paper or repo useful for your work, please consider citing the paper
+If you find this paper or the repo useful for your work, please consider citing the paper
 ```
 @misc{nguyen2024direct,
     title={Direct Evaluation of Chain-of-Thought in Multi-hop Reasoning with Knowledge Graphs},